-The principal permit holder for each issued permit shall submit a report of activities undertaken in the Area.
-Such reports should include the information identified in the Visit Report form suggested by SCAR.
-This report shall be submitted to the authority named in the permit as soon as practicable, but not later than 6 months after the visit has taken place.
-Records of such reports should be stored indefinitely and made accessible to any interested Party, SCAR, CCAMLR, and COMNAP if requested, so as to provide necessary information of human activities in the Area to ensure adequate management of the Area.
+- The principal permit holder for each issued permit shall submit a report of activities undertaken in the Area. - Such reports should include, as appropriate, the information identified in the visit report form contained in the Revised Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas (Resolution 2, 2011). - This report shall be submitted to the authority named in the permit as soon as practicable, but not later than 6 months after the visit has taken place. - Records of such reports should be stored indefinitely and made accessible to any interested Party, SCAR, CCAMLR, and COMNAP if requested, so as to provide necessary information of human activities in the Area to ensure adequate management of the Area. - The appropriate authority should be notified of any activities / measures undertaken, and / or of any materials released and not removed, that were not included in the authorized permit.

-8. Supporting documentation
+8. Supporting Documentation

 Aguirre, C.A. & Acero, J.M.
 (1995) Distribution and abundance of birds in the Errera Channel, Antarctic Peninsula during the 1992/93 breeding season.
-Mar.
-Ornithol.
-23, 129-134.
+Marine Ornithology 23, 129-134.

-ASOC (2007) Implementing the Madrid Protpcol: A case study of Fildes Peninsula, King George Island, XXX ATCM/IP136.
+ASOC (2007) Implementing the Madrid Protocol: A case study of Fildes Peninsula, King George Island, XXX ATCM/IP136.